-Bunk Sandwiches Closes Original Morrison Location, Pizza Jerk to Move In
+Bunk Sandwiches Closes Original Morrison shop, Pizza Jerk to Replace.

 Tommy Habetz and Nick Wood have closed the original Bunk Sandwiches location on SE Morrison Street.
 Back when it opened, Bunk was like a siren, calling me from NW Portland to hassle with lousy parking and lines out the door to get what was then, Portland’s best sandwiches.